 HILLER also known as ILLAS A saggar.
 Equipment.
 A saggar with a particular shape and used for a particular purpose in a bottle oven during firing.
 One of many different shapes of saggar.
 A shallow saggar with very low sides and a full base to cap the top of a pile or bung (a stack) of several saggars.
 A lid.
 Sometimes a bat is used.
 Sometimes hillers were turned upside down and used to stand on, like steps in the oven.

 HIS SELL Dialect.
 Himself.

 HOB Part of a bottle oven.
 Just above the glut arch.
 In dialect it is known as thob.
 "Put thee lobby on thob fur cape eat ot, duck."

 HODGE Dialect.
-Stomach.
+Cow's stomach.
 Offal.
 Sold in a tripe shop.

 HOLDCROFT BARS Equipment.
 Pyrometer.
 Pressed and prefired ceramic bars made of blended materials so proportioned that, when placed horizontally with only their ends supported, and when heated (fired) under suitable conditions, they will sag at a stated pre-determined temperature.
 The bars are numbered from 1 (bending at 600°C) to 40 (1550°C).
 These bars were introduced in 1898 by Holdcroft & Co.

 back to top>